Charles & Colvard moissanite with an authenticity card and “lifetime” warranty.

 Back in the late 90’s, synthetic moissanite was introduced into the jewelry market as a cheaper alternative for diamond.
 But what really is moissanite and how did it came about?

-In its natural form, moissanite is scientifically known as silicon carbide and is very rare in quantity.
+In its natural form, moissanite is scientifically known as silicon carbide (SiC) and is very rare in quantity.

-As a consumer, I am going to share with you an easy method of telling moissanites apart from real diamonds.
+I am going to share with you an easy method of telling moissanites apart from real diamonds.
 It doesn’t require any state of the art equipment or expensive tools.
 All you need is a 10X loupe and a keen eye for details.

 The best way to observe this effect is to view the gemstone at an angle from the crown (bezel) facet.
-By bringing a 10X loupe and focusing on the culet through the bezel facet, you can check the gemstone for a “doubling” facets effect.
+By bringing a 10X loupe and focusing on the culet through the bezel facet, you can check the gemstone for a “doubling facets” effect.

 From the photograph above, you can see that there is a “secondary blurred image” caused by the double refraction property of moissanite.
 This is indicated by the red arrows and is a tell tale sign the gemstone is definitely NOT a diamond.

-Doubling is a sure way to distinguish Moissanite from diamond
+Doubling is a sure way to distinguish Moissanite from diamond.

 To confirm the test, you should tilt the diamond and try to inspect the stone from another angle.
-If the experiment gives you similar results, then it should be pretty safe to conclude the stone you are currently viewing has a single refraction property.
+If the experiment gives you similar results, then it should be pretty safe to conclude that the stone you are currently viewing has a single refraction property.

-For a further level of protection, you might want to consider an inspection by a 3rd party appraiser regardless of all the “certifications” or documents that come with the purchase.<< Prev Page
+For a further peace of mind, you might want to consider an inspection by a 3rd party appraiser regardless of all the “certifications” or documents that already come with the purchase.<< Prev Page